Japan's atomic disaster caused by "collusion" - panel report

-Damage from the huge March 11, 2011, earthquake, and not just the ensuing tsunami, could not be ruled out as a cause of the accident, the panel added, a finding with serious potential implications as Japan seeks to bring idled reactors on line.
+Damage from a big earthquake on March 11 last year, and not just the ensuing tsunami, could not be ruled out as a cause of the accident, the panel said, a finding that could have serious implications as Japan seeks to bring idled reactors back on line.

-The panel criticised the response of Fukushima Daiichi plant operator Tokyo Electric Power Co, regulators and then Prime Minister Naoto Kan, who quit last year after criticism of his handling of a natural disaster that became a man-made crisis.
+The panel also pointed to problems in the response of plant operator Tokyo Electric Power Co and then Prime Minister Naoto Kan, who resigned last year after criticism of his handling of a natural disaster that developed into a man-made crisis.

 "Across the board, the Commission found ignorance and arrogance unforgivable for anyone or any organisation that deals with nuclear power.
 We found a disregard for global trends and a disregard for public safety," the panel said.

-The panel's finding that seismic damage may well have played a role could affect the restart of reactors that were taken offline, mostly for maintenance and safety checks, in the months since Fukushima.
-Japan is one of the world's most quake-prone countries.
+The panel's finding that seismic damage may well have played a role could also affect the restart of reactors that were taken offline, mostly for maintenance and safety checks, in the months since Fukushima.

 "We have proved that it cannot be said that there would have been no crisis without the tsunami," Katsuhiko Ishibashi, a seismologist and panel member, said in the report.